Health Supplements – Where is Their Place?

 Her diet would provide her with most of the supplements that she required, and vitamins could be added if need be.

-He concluded that the antidiabetic medication are specifically developed for treating the condition.
+He concluded that the antidiabetic medication is specifically developed for treating the condition.

 They were also constantly being tested and reviewed to ensure their appropriateness for use and detect potential side effects.